RunestoneInteractive/httlads/_sources/WorldFacts/exploratory_data_analysis.rst

 The code above explains every step in detail on how to make a **histogram** chart, creating a mark that returns the new chart to adding encoding.
-However, There is also a shortcut to what we did above.
+However, there is also a shortcut to what we did above.
 We can write that code into a single line because once we create a mark, we can start to add the encoding right away.
-All of the other methods are designed to return the proper object, therefore, we can write all of the calls above into a single line.
-We also do not need to explicitly call "display", because Altair returns an object that the Jupyter environment knows how to display automatically.
+The other methods are designed to return the proper object.
+Therefore, we can write all of the calls above into a single line.
+We also do not need to explicitly call "display" because Altair returns an object that the Jupyter environment knows how to display automatically.

 .. code:: python3